Pixtoka/Pixtoka-Docs/README.md

-# Website
+# Pixtoka Documentation

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This documentation is built using [Docusaurus](https://docusaurus.io/).

 ## Installation